Making Co-production Happen

 ernst & young (ey)

-The political responsibility for our social policies is almost always divided between local, regional and national authorities and requires cooperation across the different entities.
-In this interactive workshop, EY will facilitate a group discussion to discuss the key challenges and success factors experienced when creating policies and cooperative projects to support the elderly and disabled as well as social and employment policies.
-The workshop will focus specifically on major transformation projects that need a strengthened exchange of information, data and processes between authorities.
+The political responsibility for social policies is almost always divided between local, regional and national authorities and requires cooperation across them.
+In this interactive workshop, EY will facilitate a group discussion to discuss the key challenges and success factors experienced when creating policies and cooperative projects to support older people and people with disabilities as well as social and employment policies.
+The workshop will focus specifically on major transformation projects that need a strengthened exchange of information, data and processes between public authorities.

 deloitte global